 - Subject to financing availability, to operate a center that is open to people without discrimination in religion, race and culture.

 - The works of the Society will extend to Canada and to poor countries around the world.

 - In the end, the Society hopes to bring people closer to Our Lord Jesus Christ, the One and Only Savior of Mankind, and to Our Blessed Mother Mary, the one and only Queen of Heaven and Earth.

 AQUINAS CATHOLIC MEDITATIONS WEBSITE

-Monsignor Pedro Lopez-Gallo, P.A. belonged to a big Mexican family with good, loving, practising Catholic parents who showed their nine children their deep love for Jesus and His successors here on earth.
+He belongs to a big Mexican family with good, loving, practicing Catholic parents who showed their nine children their deep love for Jesus and His successors here on earth.
 The spiritual life of his parents was influenced by the doctrines of Pope Pius X and Pope Pius XI and resulted in the creation of the ontological identity of Msgr.
 Gallo.

 It was a difficult time at the Vatican.
 The Pope’s coat of arms bore his motto “Instaurare Omnia in Cristo” (“to restore all in Christ”) and he set out to reform everything – sacred music, the laws of the Church with a Code of Canon Law, the Roman Curia, the Breviary and the Pontifical Orders of Malta and the Holy Sepulcher.